Josh Naylor Player Props: Guardians vs. Marlins

 Josh Naylor At The Plate

-- Naylor has picked up a hit in five of 17 games this season, with multiple hits three times.
+- In 33.3% of his games this year (six of 18), Naylor has picked up at least one hit, and in three of those games (16.7%) he recorded multiple hits.

-- In 17 games played this year, he has homered in two of them.
+- He has hit a long ball in two of 18 games played this season, and in 2.8% of his plate appearances.

-- Naylor has driven in a run in eight games this year (47.1%), including one multiple-RBI game.
+- Naylor has driven in a run in eight games this season (44.4%), including one multiple-RBI game.

-- In three of 17 games this season, he has scored, including multiple runs once.
+- In three of 18 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.